Here are the latest COVID-19 statistics for Alberta — and what they mean

 CBC will update these charts regularly as new information becomes available

-As the COVID-19 pandemic continues, there are so many numbers flying around, it's hard to keep track.
+As the COVID-19 pandemic continues in Alberta, there are so many numbers flying around, it's hard to keep track.

 Here, we'll do our best to keep track for you.